Fahizarh/QA-Portfolio/README.md

 ### 👩‍💻 About Me

 My name is **Faizah Salami**, a **Software QA Engineer** with over **three years of experience** in the software industry.
 I specialize in ensuring the quality, reliability, and functionality of software applications across different domains, including **e-commerce** and **healthcare**.

-I have hands-on experience in:
+I have hands-on experience in manual testing, UI test automation, and API testing.
-- Manual testing
-- UI test automation
-- API testing

 I am committed to **continuous learning** and have completed multiple QA courses and certifications, enabling me to adopt modern tools, frameworks, and best practices efficiently.
 I am driven by a strong attention to detail and a passion for delivering products that meet both business and user expectations.